 Welcome to the Department of Pediatrics at the University of Illinois College of Medicine Peoria (UICOMP).
 The mission of the Department is to become the premier pediatric program in Illinois while providing medical education to UICOMP students and residents.
 We perform our mission in the context of collaboration with OSF Healthcare Children’s Hospital of Illinois, Easter Seals-UCP, and multiple other partners within the community.
 The Department has 145 faculty members providing general pediatric services and pediatric subspecialty coverage in most pediatric subspecialties to children in Central Illinois.

 Our residency program is offered in collaboration with Children’s Hospital of Illinois.
-Our Program Director is Dr. Bhavana Kandikattu, and our Assistant Program Director is Dr. Michele Beekman, and our Assistant Program Directors are Dr. Michele Beekman and Dr. Amy Christison.
+Our Program Director is Dr. Bhavana Kandikattu, our Associate Program Director is Dr. Michele Beekman, and our Assistant Program Directors are Dr. Michele Beekman and Dr. Amy Christison.

 Our clinical services provided in collaboration with Children’s Hospital of Illinois include Cardiology, Child Abuse, Critical Care, Cystic Fibrosis, Developmental Pediatrics, Endocrinology, Gastroenterology, Genetics, Hematology/Oncology, Infectious Diseases, Neonatology, Nephrology, Neurology, Pulmonary Medicine (including a home-ventilator program), Child Psychiatry, and General Pediatrics.